Skip to content

 A Review of Cynthia Cruz’s How the End Begins

-This review first appeared on Fourth & Sycamore.
 History wants to hurt you.
-Cynthia Cruz asserts this in the opening poem of How the End Begins, her new poetry… Read more “A Review of Cynthia Cruz’s How the End Begins”
+Cynthia Cruz asserts this in the opening poem of How the End Begins, her new poetry collection from Four Way Books.
+She speaks with… Read more “A Review of Cynthia Cruz’s How the End Begins”

 Posts navigation